rrotyrba/TWICE-DA/README.md

-# TWICE-DA
-TWICE-DA: A Universal Encoder for Image Classification, Semantic Segmentation and Change Detection
+# TWICE-DA: A Universal Encoder for Image Classification, Semantic Segmentation and Change Detection